rodekruis/IBF-system/services/API-service/README.md

 ## Twilio setup

-The first action to activate Twilio is to update the the `.env` file in the root folder with the correct values for:
+### Test sending whatsapp message locally with Twilio WhatsApp sandbox

+First basic setup:

+- In Twilio 'IBF-platform' account, create a subaccount per country.
+- In Twilio Create a messaging service
+- In local .env update from the above
   - `TWILIO_SID`
   - `TWILIO_AUTHTOKEN`
   - `TWILIO_MESSAGING_SID`
-- `TWILIO_WHATSAPP_NUMBER`
+- and update `TWILIO_WHATSAPP_NUMBER` = +14155238886 (the standard Twilio whatsapp sandbox number)

-To be able to send Twilio notification on the local development you then need to install and run [ngrok](https://ngrok.com/) to mock an external API service:
+Use [ngrok](https://ngrok.com/) to mock an external API service:

-To install and run `ngrok`:

 1. Sign up on [ngrok](https://ngrok.com/) using your GitHub account
 2. [Download](https://ngrok.com/download) the executable